-You can also examine the properties of a storage account to retrieve the endpoints.
-This can be helpful if you are already using a storage account in your PowerShell script; you can just retrieve the endpoint you need.
+You can also examine the properties of a storage account to retrieve the endpoints:

 # Get a reference to the storage account. $resourceGroup = "myexistingresourcegroup" $storageAccountName = "myexistingstorageaccount" $storageAccount = Get-AzStorageAccount ` -ResourceGroupName $resourceGroup ` -Name $storageAccountName # Output the endpoints.
 Write-Host "blob endpoint = " $storageAccount.PrimaryEndPoints.Blob Write-Host "file endpoint = " $storageAccount.PrimaryEndPoints.File Write-Host "queue endpoint = " $storageAccount.PrimaryEndPoints.Queue Write-Host "table endpoint = " $storageAccount.PrimaryEndPoints.Table

-For a storage account in the Government Cloud, this returns the following:
+For a storage account in the Government Cloud, this command returns the following output:

 blob endpoint = http://myexistingstorageaccount.blob.core.usgovcloudapi.net/ file endpoint = http://myexistingstorageaccount.file.core.usgovcloudapi.net/ queue endpoint = http://myexistingstorageaccount.queue.core.usgovcloudapi.net/ table endpoint = http://myexistingstorageaccount.table.core.usgovcloudapi.net/

 You can now use PowerShell to manage your storage accounts and access blob, queue, file, and table data.
 For more information, see Az.Storage.